zmuen/HomeMetric/README.md

  ## YouTube Video https://youtu.be/oHKou246_rQ
  Here is a short video describing the process of using this application:

+ ## Updata 11.2024
+ The livability-analysis.ipynb provides you an example on how you can utilize the livability data from the Livability.db to gain insights about the living environment you want to study.

  ## Objective:
  To developed a AI-based tool that offers rental recommendations with detailed livability score for properties, aiding in informed decision-making for short-term rentals.
  Target Group: Young professionals who are looking for temporary housing for business.